prov-louie/git-kata/README.md

 ## How it works
 Each kata exposes you to a different scenario.
 Johnny is an imaginary developer that makes changes to simulate real life collaboration.
 You'll occasionally run into commit conflicts with him.

-If you run into trouble you can just re run the kata and it should reset the world.
+If you run into trouble you can just re run the kata and it will reset the world.

 ## Command reference